SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 #### Tab *Strategy*

 You will find settings for the race strategy analysis and simulation in the third tab.
-These settings are mainly used by the Virtual Race Strategist, but some of them, for example the *Pitstop Delta* time will also be used by Jona.
+These settings are mainly used by the Virtual Race Strategist, but some of them, for example the *Pitstop Delta* time or the *Safety Fuel* will also be used by Jona.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Race%20Settings%203.JPG)